ByJumperX4/dotfiles/README.md

 1x horizontal 1920x1080 graphics tablet (in front of the middle screen, middle screen is higher so it doesn't mask the screen)

-DE/WM : dwm
+DE/WM : xmonad

-Browser : Iceweasel
+Browser : Iceweasel / Firefox

 Editor : Vim & xed

 File manager : Nemo

-Terminal Emulator : urxvt
+Terminal Emulator : alacritty

 Shell : fish as interactive shell, bash under the hood